Skip to content

 Security Article Background

 Bring your own device (BYOD) is a mixed blessing.
-On the one hand, it can save the company’s money and improve morale.
+On the one hand, it can improve the company’s morale and cost savings.
 On the other, it brings with it a whole host of potential problems.
-Knowing what challenges of BYOD you may face can help you tackle them head-on and increase the effectiveness of your BYOD program.
+Knowing what BYOD challenges you may face can help you tackle them head-on and increase the effectiveness of your BYOD program.

 According to one study by Cybersecurity Insiders, 82% of organizations allow BYOD to some extent.
 However, in the rush to adapt to this new era, companies often overlook critical factors.
 We’ll lay out the common BYOD risks to help you prepare.